PoisotLab/ms_network_prediction/reviews.md

 might prove invaluable (because they can be computed to quantify indirect interactions in ways that other methods might not account for).

+> what is a nice way to say we added some word fluff??
+We have introduced the concept
+> of different interaction types earlier in the manuscript (~l.
+30) as well as
+> expanding on how network type (uni-, bi- k,) plays a role in the modeling
+> process (~l.
+480)

 **Lines 318-340:** There are few other models that connect networks/their structures to predict interactions within the networks/subset of nodes in networks.
 They need to be sited here.